-Some insurance companies do not offer protection on sound systems.
-In case you need to change policies, avoid gaps by starting a new plan before canceling the old one to keep your coverage lined up.
+Some insurance companies do not offer protection for sound systems.
+If you need to change policies, avoid gaps by starting a new plan before canceling the old one to keep your coverage lined up.

-Car audio insurance covers damages to the speaker, or any other part of the car sound system, even when the rest of the car is not damaged.
+Car audio insurance covers damages to the speaker or any other part of the car sound system, even when the rest of the car is not damaged.

 The total value of your car includes your sound system.
 If your insurance policy covers it, its value will be included in the payout.

 The premium for the cover is usually more affordable compared to the cost of the car sound system.
-The amount never exceeds the $3,000 mark.
+However, the amount never exceeds the $3,000 mark.

-How Much Does Car Audio Insurance Cost?
+How Much Does Audio System Protection Plan Cost?

 Aside from being available in all states, Progressive provides broad coverage for custom car parts under its additional coverage.
 The insurance pays for the repair or replacement of car equipment, including painting, audio and visual systems, grills, and spoilers.

 Progressive provides vet bills if your pet is involved in a car accident.
 It also pays up to 30 days’ worth of money for rideshares as your car is repaired and provides SR-22 coverage.

-Furthermore, as a Progressive client, you can buy a cover within your means, with the help of their transparent pricing tools.
+Furthermore, as a Progressive client, you can buy a cover within your means with the help of their transparent pricing tools.

 Additionally, there is accident forgiveness for small claims or for staying claim-free.
 You will also enjoy discounts valued at 12%, autopay, or homeownership discounts as an owner with multiple cars under the same policy.

-The Progressive insurance policy also caters to you and your passenger(s) post-accident medical care.
+The Progressive insurance policy also caters to you and your passenger(s) post-accident medical expenses.
 It covers your accident-related liabilities like income loss or ambulance rides and protects you when a car accident involves an underinsured motorist.

 Clearcover is a virtual insurance company that offers comprehensive and collision coverage for both property and vehicles.

 The cost ranges between $100 and $200 per year and varies depending on your car’s purchase value, excluding depreciation and deductibles.

 Therefore, when your audio system repair cost is $2,000, and your deductible amount is $1,000, Clear cover will cover half your repair cost.

 It also offers protection for accidents involving uninsured and underinsured drivers.
-It provides a medical cover against accidents suffered from another driver while you are walking or biking.
+Finally, it provides medical cover against accidents suffered by another driver while you are walking or biking.

 The AARP Auto Insurance